xMAnton/ADPassword/README.md

 * This Zimlet may require you to open port 8443
+* Maybe you also want to `zmprov md domain.ext zimbraAuthFallbackToLocal FALSE` and disable locally set passwords.

 ## Debugging
 Do a password change while you run the following command: